Committed to Helping

 - Personal loans

 Not every business needs to file Chapter 7 bankruptcy upon ending.
-Nonbankruptcy solutions, such as a simple dissolution, may be more appropriate.
+Non-bankruptcy solutions, such as a simple dissolution, may be more appropriate.
 However, businesses may benefit from pursuing Chapter 7 to wrap up their affairs in an orderly manner.
-Businesses do not discharge their debts in bankruptcy as an individual does; the debt just becomes uncollectable.
+Businesses do not discharge their debts in bankruptcy as an individual does – the debt just becomes uncollectible.

-We assist small-business clients in determining whether Chapter 7, Chapter 11 or nonbankruptcy solutions will best fit their goals.
-For those business owners pursuing Chapter 7 bankruptcy, our attorney offers assistance in winding down a dying business so you can move on toward new ventures with a clean start.
+Our lawyers in Arlington, TX can determine whether Chapter 7, Chapter 11, or non-bankruptcy solutions will best meet your needs.
+If you are a business owner pursuing Chapter 7, our attorneys can help you wind down a dying business, allowing you to move on to new ventures with a clean start.

-To learn more about whether filing for bankruptcy protection can benefit you or your business, call Norred Law PLLC at 817-704-3984 to speak with an Arlington Chapter 7 bankruptcy lawyer.
-You can also contact us online.
-We look forward to assisting you.
+To learn more about whether filing for Chapter 7 bankruptcy protection can benefit you or your business, call Norred Law at (817) 500-9433.